upes-open/OSC-Automated-Parking_System/Registration_Form/README.md

 ### In This Project

-With SQLAlchemy, data logging and data retrieval to the database and users can register their vehicles and Login with their License Numbers and then be assigned the Parking Spots Automaticallys.
+With SQLAlchemy, data logging and data retrieval to the database and users can register their vehicles and Login with their License Numbers and then be assigned the Parking Spots automatically.